 This story contains examples of:

-- Asskicking Equals Authority: Vertigo holds on to her power with fear and by killing disloyal members of her own (criminal) organization.
+- Asskicking Leads to Leadership: Vertigo holds on to her power with fear and by killing disloyal members of her own (criminal) organization.

 - Badass Pacifist: Anima.
 Though Zach wishes that she'd really be more 'badass' and less 'pacifist' when dealing with Kitten.